vert-x3/vertx-web-site/src/site/blog/posts/2018-03-28-vertx-micrometer-metrics.md

 ## So what are the Vert.x metrics?

-People already familiar with the existing metrics modules (_dropwizard_ or _hawkular_) will not be disoriented.
+People already familiar with the existing metrics modules (_dropwizard_ or _hawkular_) will not be too disoriented.
 They are roughly the same.
-The main difference is where previous metric names could have a variable part within, such as `vertx.eventbus.handlers.myaddress`, here we take advantage of dimensionality and we will have `vertx_eventbus_handlers{address="myaddress"}`.
+The main difference is where previously, some metric names could have a variable part within - such as `vertx.eventbus.handlers.myaddress` - here we take advantage of dimensionality and we will have `vertx_eventbus_handlers{address="myaddress"}`.

 Some other metrics are no longer useful, for instance the dropwizard's `vertx.eventbus.messages.pending`, `vertx.eventbus.messages.pending-local` and `vertx.eventbus.messages.pending-remote` are now just `vertx_eventbus_pending{side=local}` and `vertx_eventbus_pending{side=remote}` in micrometer.
 The sum of them can easily be computed at query time.